panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 `hasOwnProperty()` searches only within the [own](/own-and-inherited-properties-in-javascript/#1-own-properties) properties of the object.

 The second approach makes use of `propName in object` operator.
-As well, the operator evaluates to `true` for an existing property, and `false` otherwise.
+The operator evaluates to `true` for an existing property, and `false` otherwise.

 `in` operator looks for properties existence in both [own](/own-and-inherited-properties-in-javascript/#1-own-properties) and [inherited](/own-and-inherited-properties-in-javascript/#2-inherited-properties) properties.